 FEDVIP Dental is a voluntary program and does involve costs.

 It also provides additional cleaning for Type I or Type II diabetics.
-The High Plan has a $30,000 in-network annual maximum, and also offers adult orthodontic coverage.
+The High Plan has a $30,000 in-network annual maximum and offers adult orthodontic coverage.

 Deductibles under the two plans range from $0 to $75, and coinsurance from 0% to 50%.